meithecatte/compilercrim.es/content/bootstrap/exception-context/index.md

 ```

 Of course, throwing the execution token like that will explode violently when
 someone throws a simple integer.
-However, if compatibility was desired, the two
+If compatibility was desired, the two schemes
-schemes could be merged somehow.
-For example, while the integers thrown are
+could be merged somehow.
+The solution I like the most here is to reserve a
-usually negative, a Forth system with 32-bit or wider addresses would never set
-the highest bit of an address.
-Extending this to a higher granularity, the
-system could decide whether to execute the thrown value by checking whether an
-address is mapped in memory.

-Another combination I'd be considering would be to reserve a single numeric
-identifier in the traditional system for all "fancy" exceptions, and then store
+single numeric identifier in the traditional system for all "fancy" exceptions,
-the actual execution token in a `variable`.
-In this case a wrapper around
+and then store the actual execution token in a `variable`.
+In this case a
-`throw` would be necessary.
+wrapper around `throw` would be necessary, but we can use this opportunity to
+merge the `[']` into it too:

 ```forth
 variable exn-xt